nickgerace/nickgerace.dev/_posts/2020-02-06-thirty-minutes-with-kelsey-hightower.md

 - conclusions from the conversation
 - how the conversation evolved beyond podcasting in a vacuum

-Before going into those experiences, I want to say the following.
-To all the junior engineers and college students out there reading this, you have the power and means to reach out to anyone in tech.
+Before going into those experiences, I want to say the following: to all the junior engineers and college students out there reading this, you have the power and means to reach out to anyone in tech.

-However, recognize points of privilege and the intersectional perspectives of your peers.
+> While everyone hold that same power to reach out, it's important ecognize points of privilege and the intersectional perspectives of your peers.
-You all hold that same power to reach out, so let's learn more *together*.
+> Not everyone has had the privilege to know where to start.
+> Help each other learn *together*.

 Let's back up a second though and dive the video call itself.
 With Kelsey's permission, I'll break down parts of the call and, hopefully, provide something meaningful to you.